Benvenuto to Simple Italian Cooking!

 Guess it’s time to be a better wife that can cook

 Now the years have passed and my cooking skills have developed, but not without lots of frustration.
-Things didn’t change until I got married to my Italian husband.
+Things didn’t change until I got married to my husband who is also Italian.
 He knew where I stood with cooking and was totally cool with it.
 But, I wanted to be a better wife in that regard so I started pouring through cookbooks.
 I struggled.
 I got frustrated.
 I got angry.
 I even cried.

 Everything took so long, everything seemed so hard.
 I didn’t have time.
 And I’d spend 2 hours cooking a meal that in the end was terrible.
 Why was cooking so difficult and painful??

 Finally, it hit me.
-I picked up the phone and called his mother who is Sicilian.
+I picked up the phone and called his Italian mother.
 I said I needed easy recipes, ones that she used when she cooked for him.

 I knew she could help because every time we visited her, she’d whip up something on the fly and it was amazingly good, and yet was so simple.